 How Does Behr Alkyd Enamel Perform?

-- No Leveling: Even though this product is advertised as offering "great flow and leveling", that wasn't the case on the door and baseboard I painted.
+- No leveling: Even though this product is advertised as offering "great flow and leveling", that wasn't the case on the door and baseboard I painted.
 The enamel barely leveled out at all when brushed and rolled.
 I used a Purdy XL paint brush with soft bristles, but the brush marks and roller stippling did not level out completely, even with a fine nap roller.

 - Good adhesion: One way to know the adhesion quality of paint is to see how it reacts to painter's tape.
 I sanded and painted the baseboard two coats on day one.
 On day two, after taping off the baseboard and painting the walls, the tape was removed without pulling off any of the enamel.

 - Fast dry time: I was able to apply each coat within a couple hours without any issues.
 This is a plus for anyone wanting to finish their project sooner than later.
-Some paints take several hours to dry before you can re-coat them.
+Some paints take several hours to dry before you can re-coat safely.

-- Poor Coverage: The main deal breaker for me was the bad coverage over both primed wood and trim that was already white.
+- Poor coverage: The main deal breaker for me was the bad coverage over both primed wood and trim that was already primed white.
 The enamel took four coats to cover completely, and even on the baseboard, which was already white before I painted it, you could see through the finish after applying the first coat.
 The coverage was probably the worst out of all the other trim paints I've used.

-Should You Use Behr Alkyd Enamel on Trim and Cabinets?
+Should You Use Behr Alkyd Enamel On Trim and Cabinets?

 I painted staircase railings and spindles, as well as some basement bar cabinets, using Pro Industrial enamel.
 The difference in the leveling between that product and the Behr enamel is night and day.
 In terms of hardness and durability, the Behr paint did have good adhesion.

-I know this product is marketed as a coating for kitchen cabinets.
+I know this product is marketed as a for kitchen cabinets.
 Urethane trim enamel is definitely better than acrylic for cabinet painting, but for maximum durability and chemical resistance, you might consider either having a painter spray your cabinets with a pre-catalyzed lacquer, or do the spraying yourself.
 I use white pre-catalyzed lacquer for most of my cabinet painting projects.
 The durability is superior to trim and door enamel.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.